GlesgaJitter/Dog_classifier/README.md

 - Step 5: Create a CNN to Classify Dog Breeds (using Transfer Learning)
 - Step 6: Write an Algorithm to take an image path as an argument, and predict the dog's breed (if present)
 - Step 7: Test Your Algorithm (tests are performed on some human and dog images, with some discussion on the results)

+# The CNN

+To build the CNN, we use ResNet-50 bottleneck features.
+This classifier is in the public domain and has been widely used with success in image recognition and classification.
+It performs well in this application.

+As it uses 50 layers (48 convolutional layers, 1 max pooling layer and 1 average pooling layer), this is a very deep learning algorithm.
+On top of this, we apply a global average pooling layer in our architecture.

+# Results

+I have discussed the results in my Medium blog, and have indicated areas of success, limitations and possible improvements.

+# Acknowledgements